mc-carlessi/MySQL-Essential-Bootcamp-2024/user-management/user-management.md

 # User management

 ## Introduction
 In this lab you will explore user creation, their privileges and roles.
+We start with the creation of a user that can connect only from a specific client, we grant and revoke privileges and try to assign a weak password.
+In the second task we create a new user with a role.

 Estimated Lab Time: 25 minutes